Tips For Navigating Centrelink

 more than 1 year and at least 1 subject in the current year is a year-long subject

 the minimum time for that course plus 1 year

 more than 1 year and there are no year-long subjects

 the minimum time for that course plus 1 semester

 If you are studying honours, the minimum time for completing a course will be extended by one year.

 If you are unable to complete the course within your allowable time, and have not been affected by circumstances beyond your control, you may still be able to receive Youth Allowance.

 If this is the case, come in to see us or contact Centrelink on 132 490.

 For information on allowable time for Austudy recipients please click here.

-To continue receiving youth allowance you need to do at least 75 per cent of the Equivalent Full Time Study Load (EFTSL) which is 18 units of credit at UNSW.
+To continue receiving youth allowance you need to be enrolled in a minimum of 12 Units of Credit (UoC) each term, or 36 UoC across three standard terms with at least one course enrollment in each term.
 So while you can underload, be aware that if you extend your studies beyond the 'allowable' time, you might not be eligible for Centrelink for the whole duration of your studies.